jossemarGT/workout-as-code/README.md

 1m  Rest
 ```

-That is better, but we might have a problem with the this example, as we would
+That is better, but we might have a problem with this example, as we would
 prefer to group the push exercises apart from the pull ones.
 In that case, we
-can use an H2 title to delimit each group of exercises.
+can use an `H2` title to delimit each group of exercises.
 These groups are called
 "circuits".
-Our minimal workout now should look like this
+Our minimal workout now should look like this.

 ```markdown